nafisK/Flixter-FBU/README.md

-# *Flixter*
+# *Trailers For You*

-**Flixter-FBU** shows the latest movies currently playing in theaters.
+**Trailers For You** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 Time spent: **5** hours spent in total